magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 An offence is incurred here because of negligence, carelessness; we don’t thoroughly consider.
 There is a lack of restraint.
-If there is doubt and we act on the doubt, there is a [^4] offence just for acting in the face of the doubt.
+If there is doubt and we act on the doubt, there is a *dukkaṭa*[^4] offence just for acting in the face of the doubt.
 We think that it is afternoon when in fact it isn’t.
 The act of eating is not wrong in itself, but there is an offence here because we are careless and negligent.
-If it really is afternoon but we think it isn’t, then it’s the heavier offence.
+If it really is afternoon but we think it isn’t, then it’s the heavier *pācittiya* offence.
 If we act with doubt, whether the action is wrong or not, we still incur an offence.
 If the action is not wrong in itself it is the lesser offence; if it is wrong then the heavier offence is incurred.
 Therefore the Vinaya can get quite bewildering.

-=1 At one time I went to see Venerable Ajahn Mun.[^5] At that time I had just begun to practise.
-I had read the [^6] and could understand that fairly well.
-Then I went on to read the , where the author writes of the (Book of Precepts), (Book of Mind-Training) and (Book of Understanding).
+At one time I went to see Venerable Ajahn Mun.[^5] At that time I had just begun to practise.
+I had read the *Pubbasikkhā*[^6] and could understand that fairly well.
+Then I went on to read the *Visuddhimagga*, where the author writes of the *Sīlaniddesa* (Book of Precepts), *Samādhiniddesa* (Book of Mind-Training) and *Paññāniddesa* (Book of Understanding).
 I felt my head was going to burst!
 After reading that, I felt that it was beyond the ability of a human being to practise.
 But then I reflected that the Buddha would not teach something that is impossible to practise.
 He wouldn’t teach it and he wouldn’t declare it, because those things would be useful neither to himself nor to others.
-The is extremely meticulous, the more so, and the even more so!
+The *Sīlaniddesa* is extremely meticulous, the *Samādhiniddesa* more so, and the *Paññāniddesa* even more so!
 I sat and thought, ‘Well, I can’t go any further.
 There’s no way ahead.’
 It was as if I’d reached a dead end.

 At this stage I was struggling with my practice, I was stuck.
 It so happened that I had a chance to go and see Venerable Ajahn Mun, so I